web development

 I’ve used the (excellent) Tailwind CSS framework in all my templates.
 One of Tailwind’s key features is that it comes with no pre-set typography at all.
 So all the type styling has to be built up from a zero base, rather than hacking it down from the framework’s pre-set defaults.

-I’ve started off with very basic typography, using only the Tailwind system default sans-serif and serif fonts — but mixing them up a bit, sometimes within the same sentence.
+I’ve started off with very basic typography, using only Tailwind’s system default sans-serif and serif fonts — but mixing them up a bit, sometimes within the same sentence.
 For example, applying bold to these emboldened words changes their font family, as well as their font weight.
 Hopefully, this will add a bit of life to my minimalist design.

 I want this to look like a personal website, rather than a corporate blog.
 That said, I’m looking forward to experimenting with more interesting typography and colours, sometime later on.